synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 to the same time region.
 Time regions must not overlap each other, and there must only be one gate controlling a time region at a time.

-#### 4.3.1.1 Region operations
+##### 3.3.1.1 Region operations

 A region's main operations are to manage its gates, i.e. the opening, releasing, and updating of gates.
-Each one of these operations are completed within an exclusive lock of the region – i.e. whenever a property of Region is updated, we must ensure that we have exclusive access.
+Each one of these operations are completed within an exclusive lock of the region – i.e. whenever a property of region is updated, we must ensure that we have exclusive access.

 There is a race condition in a peculiar case where the last gate in a region is released.
 Upon releasing the gate, the region locks its mutex in order to remove the gate.
-After that operation returns, if the gate just removed was the last gate in the region, then a call to Controller is made to remove that region from the controller entirely.
+After that operation returns, if the gate just removed was the last gate in the region, then a call to `Controller` is made to remove that region from the controller entirely.

 The race condition lies in that a new region may be inserted into the region after the gate was released but before the region was removed, causing an inaccessible gate in a region no longer in the controller.
 A fix would be to hold the region's mutex lock until it is completely removed.

-#### 4.3.1.2 Controller operations
+##### 3.3.1.2 Controller operations

 A controller's main operations are to manage its regions: it may register regions, remove regions, and insert a gate into a region.
 All of these operations are performed under an exclusive lock of the controller.
 If insertion into a region is involved, an exclusive lock on the region is also applied.

-### 4.3.2 Writing
+#### 3.3.2 Writing

-Writing at the Unary level is simply an extension from the domain level, except with more complications with respect to the Unary-level structures controller and index.
+Writing to a `unaryDB` is simply an extension from `domainDB`, except with more complications with respect to the `unaryDB` structures controller and index.
 Each write is consisted of 4 steps:
 1. Create a writer and store it in the controller region.
 2. Acquire the writer from the controller if the writer has authority.